Ichnotaxon

-Ichnotaxa are names used to identify and distinguish morphologically distinctive ichnofossils, more commonly known as trace fossils.
+Ichnotaxa are names used to identify and distinguish morphologically distinctive ichnofossils, more commonly known as trace fossils (fossil records of lifeforms' movement, rather than of the lifeforms themselves).
 They are assigned genus and species ranks by ichnologists, much like organisms in Linnaean taxonomy.
 These are known as ichnogenera and ichnospecies, respectively.
 "Ichnogenus" and "ichnospecies" are commonly abbreviated as "igen." and "isp.".
 The binomial names of ichnospecies and their genera are to be written in italics.

 Most researchers classify trace fossils only as far as the ichnogenus rank, based upon trace fossils that resemble each other in morphology but have subtle differences.
 Some authors have constructed detailed hierarchies up to ichnosuperclass, recognizing such fine detail as to identify ichnosuperorder and ichnoinfraclass, but such attempts are controversial.

 Naming

 Due to the chaotic nature of trace fossil classification, several ichnogenera hold names normally affiliated with animal body fossils or plant fossils.
 For example, many ichnogenera are named with the suffix -phycus due to misidentification as algae.

 Edward Hitchcock was the first to use the now common -ichnus suffix in 1858, with Cochlichnus.